Modular resurgent structures: Modular resurgence

-Secondly, we might wonder which $L$-functions can appear within the modular resurgence framework.
+Secondly, we might ask how to distinguish which $L$-functions can appear within the modular resurgence framework and which cannot.
 For instance, can $L$-functions coming from modular forms occur?
-As we will see in Section~\ref{sec:modular}, when $L_g(s)$ is the $L$-function associated with a general cusp form $g: \IH \to \IC$, the generating function in Eq.~\eqref{eq:f_Am} is the Fourier series of $g(y)$ itself.
+As we will discuss in Section~\ref{sec:modular}, when $L_g(s)$ is the $L$-function associated with a general cusp form $g: \IH \to \IC$, we can take the generating function in Eq.~\eqref{eq:f_Am} to be the Fourier series of $g(y)$ itself.
 However, the asymptotic expansion of the cusp form for $y \to 0$ gives a convergent power series---in other words, the resurgent structure is trivial.
-Notably, adding to $g$ an appropriate correction that is uniquely and explicitly determined by its Fourier coefficients, we construct a function $f: \IH \to \IC$.
-Expanding the latter in the limit $y \to 0$, we obtain a Gevrey-1 asymptotic series $\tilde{f}(y) \in \IC[\![y]\!]$.
-In this case, the simplified modular resurgence diagram in Eq.~\eqref{diag:simple resur} does not close as shown below.
+An additional step is then warranted, although at the cost of breaking modular invariance.
+Namely, we will argue that adding to $g$ an appropriate correction that is uniquely and explicitly determined by its Fourier coefficients, we can construct a new function $f: \IH \to \IC$, and expanding the latter in the limit $y \to 0$ yields a Gevrey-1 asymptotic series $\tilde{f} \in \IC[\![y]\!]$.
+In this case, the simplified modular resurgence diagram in Eq.~\eqref{diag:simple resur} does not close, as pictured below.

-This construction tells us that $L$-functions coming from general cusp forms cannot appear in the modular resurgence paradigm.
-However, as we prove in Section~\ref{sec:modular}, the above function $f$ satisfies Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2}.
-Notice that not all modular resurgent series satisfy the modular resurgence paradigm.
+This implies that $L$-functions coming from general cusp forms cannot appear in the original version of the modular resurgence paradigm.
+Nonetheless, as we prove in Section~\ref{sec:modular}, the above formal power series $\tilde{f}$ fits the definition of a modular resurgent series and the function $f$ satisfies the theses of Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2} despite not being a $q$-series.